GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

   - Navigate, show dialogs without `BuildContext`
   - Easily persist the state and retrieve it back
   - Override the state for a particular widget tree branch (widget-wise state)
+  - Easily CREATE, READ, UPDATE, and DELETE (CRUD) from rest-API or database.

 - Maintainable
   - Easy to test, mock the dependencies